nielssiebert/letrain/README.md

 ## Notes About TiMa `.env`

-LeTrain also relies on TiMa-generated deployment variables in `~/letrain-deploy/deploy/.env`.
+Letrain also relies on TiMa-generated deployment variables in `~/letrain-deploy/deploy/.env`.
 Those variables are owned by the TiMa project and can vary by TiMa version.

-For LeTrain operation, the variables documented above are the complete set directly consumed by LeTrain installer and LeTrain Python services.
+For Letrain operation, the variables documented above are the complete set directly consumed by Letrain installer and Letrain Python services.